Habyeh/users-management/README.md

 ## Running in local
 If you want to run this code in local:
-- Clone this repository.
+- Clone this repository
-- Change line 9 in manage.py file to:
-os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'api.config.settings.development')
-- Change line 14 in api/config/wsgi.py file to:
-os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'api.config.settings.development')
+- Install the dependencies in requirements.txt
-- Enjoy.
+- Run.